ulfaslak/py_pcha/README.md

 Matlab package also handles sparse- and kernel matrices.

 Matlab implementation by: Morten Mørup.
-Python implementation by: Ulf Aslak Jensen.
+Python implementation by: Ulf Aslak.

 ## Install:
 Install with pip or easy_install